Before you start

 Modules 6 & 7.
 Contraception & Communication Skills

 Motivational interviewing is a technique that can be learned by anyone.
-It is a method that works on facilitating and engaging intrinsic motivation within the client in order to change behaviour.
+It is a method that works on facilitating and engaging intrinsic motivation within the client to change behaviour.
 Learn how to apply this to the sensitive area of sexual and reproductive health.

 Time: 8.30am – 3.30pm